WayneBlunden/CapstoneProject/README.md

     - OS
     - Wikipedia
     - Dateutil.parser
+    - MatPlotLib
-- Tableau
+    - Numpy
+- Jupyter Notebooks was used for datadiscovery (Discovery.ipynb) and analysis (2Analysis.ipynb)

 ## Chosen Features from Data Analysis Capstone Features List
 #### Loading Data
 - Scrape TWO pieces of data from anywhere on the internet and utilize it in your project
     - Scrape two tables from Wikipedia
 #### Clean and Operate on the Data While Combining Them
-- Clean your data and perform a pandas merge with your two datasets, then calculate some new values based on the new data set
+- Clean data and perform a pandas merge with your two datasets, then calculate some new values based on the new data set
     - Cleaned and merged the two tables scraped from Wikipedia
-    - Cleaned and merged the above data (Legalization.csv) and the read in CSV data (US_Accidents_March23)
+    - Cleaned and merged the above data (Legalization.csv) and the read in CSV data (US_Accidents_March23.csv)
 #### Visualize/Present Your Data
-- Make a Tableau dashboard to display your data
+- Make 3 matplotlib or seaborn visualizations to display your data
 #### Best Practices
 - Utilize a virtual environment and include instructions in your README on how the user should set one up
 #### Interpretation of Your Data